monde/mms2r/README.txt

 * #default_media and #default_text methods return a File that can be used in attachment_fu
-* #process supports blocks to support enumerating over the content of the MMS
+* #process supports blocks to for enumerating over the content of the MMS
 * #process can be made lazy when :process => :lazy is passed to new
 * logging is enabled when :logger => your_logger is passed to new